Ukiyo-e art of the floating world runs through Dec 2023

 On exhibit are twenty 19th century photo albums and scrapbooks from Centerville families.
 These collectors of people, places, and past interests provide an insight to the people of this time.

-Hollywood comes to Centerville runs through Dec 2023
+Hollywood comes to Centerville currently on exhibit

 Hollywood comes to Centerville tells the story of the Kalmus family who summer in Centerville for several decades bringing many of their Hollywood friends with them.
 Herbert Kalmus intrigued with filmmaking and the color motion picture process developed the first successful color film which led to the incorporation of the Technicolor motion Picture Corporation.
 Dr. Kalmus purchased a ‘gentleman’s estate’ in Centerville and gave it the name, "Fernbrook."
 He and his first wife, Natalie, hosted many celebrities at the estate including Clark Gable, Cecil B. DeMille, Walt Disney, Gloria Swanson and Audrey Hepburn.

-Filmed on Cape Cod runs through Dec 2023
+Filmed on Cape Cod currently on exhibit

 Movies Filmed on Cape Cod highlights ten Hollywood movies filmed in several towns around Cape Cod.
 The first being the 1903 silent film “Rip Van Winkle” filmed in Bourne to the 2016 film The Finest Hour filmed in part in Chatham.

-18th & 19th Century Small Armaments runs through Dec 2023
+18th & 19th Century Small Armaments currently on exhibit

 This exhibit examines the technological changes of small armaments between 1780 and 1875, using rifles, swords, daggers and bullets from the museum collection.